GracesGames/SpaceShooter2DKit/docs/documentation.md

 BP_NukePickup is a pickup that adds one nuke ammo to the player.

+__Score Multiplier Pickup__

+BP_ScoreMultiplierPickup is a pickup that activates a score multiplier for a limited amount.

 __Shield Pickup__

 BP_ShieldPickup is a pickup that activates the shield of the player.

+__Weapon Ammo Pickup__

+BP_WeaponAmmoPickup is a pickup that adds a set amount of weapon ammo to the player.

 __Weapon Upgrade Pickup__